-To create a service group that will be used exclusively for VMware vCenter components, do the following:
+To create a service group used exclusively for VMware vCenter components, do the following:

-- 1. On the up.time tool bar, click Services . - 2.
-In the Tree panel, click Add Service Group .
+1. On the Uptime Infrastructure Monitor tool bar, click Services.

-The Add Service Group window appears.

-- 3. Select the vSphere service group type, and click Continue. - 4.
+- In the Tree panel, click Add Service Group.
+The Add Service Group window appears. - 3.
+Select the vSphere service group type, and click Continue. - 4.
 On the second Add Service Group screen, enter a descriptive name for this group in the Name of Service Group field. - 5.
 Optionally, enter a description of the group in the Description field. - 6.
 In the Select Master Services section, choose the existing service monitors that you would like to be in this vSphere service group. - 7.
-In the Select vCenter Server section, choose the monitored VMware vCenter to which the service group will apply. - 8.
-Using the subsequent sections for each type of VMware vCenter component, indicate how extensively and dynamically the service group will be applied: - none: the service group will not be applied to the indicated VMware vCenter component - any discovered: the service group will be unconditionally applied the VMware vCenter component type; this includes current existing components, as well as new ones that are detected through vSync - existing: the service group will only be applied to the existing datacenters, clusters, ESX hosts, resource pools, vApps, or VMs; it will not be applied to anything added to the up.time inventory via vSync after configuration If you select existing VMware vCenter components, in the selection tool that appears, choose the components to which the service group will apply. - 9.
+In the Select vCenter Server section, choose the monitored VMware vCenter to which the service group applies. - 8.
+Using the subsequent sections for each type of VMware vCenter component, indicate how extensively and dynamically the service group is applied: - none: the service group is not applied to the indicated VMware vCenter component - any discovered: the service group is unconditionally applied the VMware vCenter component type; this includes current existing components, as well as new ones that are detected through vSync - existing: the service group is only applied to the existing datacenters, clusters, ESX hosts, resource pools, vApps, or VMs; it is not applied to anything added to the Uptime Infrastructure Monitor inventory via vSync after configuration If you select existing VMware vCenter components, in the selection tool that appears, choose the components to which the service group applies. - 9.
 Click Finish.